jchristn/DatabaseWrapper/README.md

 ## Other Notes
 MySQL does not like to return updated rows.
 Sorry about that.
 I thought about making the UPDATE clause require that you supply the ID field and the ID value so that I could retrieve it after the fact, but that approach is just too limiting.

+## Running in Mono
+There should be no issues running in Mono, however, this has not (yet) been tested.

+## version history
+notes from previous versions (starting with v1.1.0) will be moved here.